Never judge a recipe by its name alone — you never know what you might be missing!

-To cut down on the fat content of the original recipe, I used low-fat milks and skipped the butter that is added at the end of the cooking process in various regions of the Dominican Republic.
-Also, because this, like many other desserts, tends to be high in carbohydrates, feel free to use sugar substitute in place of sugar.
-These are just suggestions for healthier, but similarly enjoyable recipes.
+To cut down on the fat content of the original recipe, we used low-fat milk and skipped the butter added at the end of the cooking process in various regions of the Dominican Republic.